 If you have an idea for a Southeast Asia talk, let us know!
 Inquiries can be sent to our Public Relations Coordinator at email@example.com.

-ScholarSpace, UH’s Institutional Repository, also hosts the CSEAS Podcast.
-ScholarSpace offers persistent links to the podcasts, for use in academic citations and can be accessed by the general public.
-ScholarSpace has a RSS feed for podcatchers and RSS readers.
+ScholarSpace, UH’s Institutional Repository, hosts the CSEAS Podcast.
+This resource can be freely accessed by the public.
+ScholarSpace offers persistent links to the podcasts for use in academic citations.
+It also has an RSS feed for podcatchers and RSS readers.
 All files are in the .mp3 format, playable on the Mac, Linux, and Windows operating systems.

 Past talk posts with abstracts and speaker bios are accessible here.

 Upcoming/Most Recent Talks